elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 #### Array-Based List

+Arrays are contiguous data structures, which means that they are neighboring blocks of memory.

 In Python there is the built-in **array based list** which is written as comma-delimited values surrounded by square brackets, which be be something like this:

  ``` [1, 3.1415, "Pie", True] ```

-Arrays are contiguous data structures, which means that they are neighboring blocks of memory.
+Since arrays are contiguous blocks of memory, this is how the space of the array-based list from above would look like:

 The **array-based list in Python is dynamic**, which means that the size can be modified by the programmer after its orignal declaration.
 Also in Python the **array-based list is hetrogeneous**, so items in the list do not need to be from the class.